ros-navigation/docs.nav2.org/tutorials/docs/docker_dev.rst

   touch navigator_dockerlayer.txt
   l # <-- you should see this file

 Nice!
 It all works.
-Now, if we exit our iteractive session (type ``exit``), we should reenter our computer.
+Now, if we exit our interactive session (type ``exit``), we should reenter our computer.
 In that second terminal, if you rerun ``sudo docker ps``, you should see that the list of containers is now empty since our container is no longer running.
 If you want to see a full list of containers, including exited containers, you can use the flag ``-a`` to display all containers.